ibm-cloud-architecture/kubernetes-multicloud-management/docs/mcm-devops.md

 You are done setting up all the environment variables.

 #### ii.
 Setup the git repository
 Now we need to setup the Pipeline git repository details, which will tell Jenkins the git repository and the location where the Jenkinsfile is located.
-We will explain all of the settings that you need to enter, which result in a configuration similar to the following
+We will explain all of the settings that you need to enter, which result in a configuration similar to the following:

   ![](images/mcm-devops/jenkins-project-conf-pipeline.png)